OUR ENHANCED HEALTH AND SAFETY MEASURES

 - For contact tracing purposes, we will maintain a record of our staff who have direct interaction with each guest.

 In 1789, Benjamin Franklin wrote in a letter to Jean-Baptiste LeRoy, a prominent French physicist, that there are only two certainties in the world: death and taxes.
-Our experiences in 2020, and now 2021, have taught us that there is one more certainty that can be added to this list.
+Our experiences in recent years, have taught us that there is one more certainty that can be added to this list.
 COVID-19 will be with us much longer than we want or expect if we are not willing to make a concerted effort to curb the outbreak.

 A disciplined, we’re-all-in-this-together attitude underscores the health and safety measures we have adopted at the Inn.
 By following through on these measures, we can do our part to reduce the spread of COVID-19.
 But we can’t succeed without your willing involvement and active participation.
 Everyone has to put forth the extra effort for us to have a credible chance of success.
 And with a concerted, collective effort, a visit to our Inn will be as it always has been: an occasion for rest, relaxation, joy and happiness.
 Let’s make it happen . . . together.